 Thank you for considering employment with PENCIL.

-PENCIL is seeking enthusiastic graduate students to serve as interns from February through September to support PENCIL’s work with the New York City Ladders for Leaders Program.
-The successful candidate will support the implementation and execution of the PENCIL Ladders for Leaders internship program — a key component of the organization’s College and Career Readiness programming.
+PENCIL is seeking two enthusiastic individuals to support PENCIL’s Internship Program work from February through September.
+The successful candidate will support key employer engagement functions required to administer and execute PENCIL’s Ladders for Leaders internship program — a component of PENCIL’s College and Career Readiness programming.